telekom-mms/terratest-action/README.md

 test case

 * *Exists
-  * description: check if terraform resource exist
-  * explanation: a true / false boolean check if the resource could be created
+  * description: check if the terraformresource was created.
+Returns true or false

 * *Show
   * description: check if created terraform resource matches the conditions that should be checked